kplhung/CourseProject/README.md

 ### Video:

+### Documentation
+Documentation is reproduced below.
+However, for better formatting and reading, please see the [PDF version](https://github.com/kplhung/CourseProject/blob/main/documentation.pdf).

 ### 1. Code functionality overview
 This code parses a large data set  and extracts a set of documents consisting of paragraphs related to the 2000 United States presidential election, contested between Republican George W. Bush and Democrat Al Gore.
 It then goes on to apply latent Dirichlet allocation (LDA), a generative statistical model, to this document set, thus identifying candidate topics in the set.
 Normalized prices based on the Democratic candidate, Al Gore, are then extracted from the Iowa Electronic Markets (IEM) 2000 Presidential Winner-Takes-All Market , and Granger testing is performed to determine possible causality of the candidate topics, indicating which topical key words are most likely to impact the candidate’s IEM price positively or negatively—that is, their likelihood of being elected.
 This can be taken as a prior for future iterations of causal topic mining.